 Over 30% of all food grown is never eaten

 Did you know 1 in 8 People in the US are food insecure.
 Yet more than 30% of food grown is wasted and never consumed.
 And of the food the reaches American homes, about 25% of it is thrown away.
-Check out these tips to reduce food waste.
+Check out these tips to reduce food waste and compost.

 Farmbrite is a complete seed-to-sale farm & livestock management software helping farms & ranches be more sustainable and successful.